Last updated on August 19th, 2022 at 02:23 pm

 Large images can slow down your website.
 With WordPress you can use a plugin to automatically crunch them to a smaller size.
 Ideally, if you need to use a 800px by 400px image, upload a file with that exact width and height.

-Use of headings, images and white space to break up the page can help to make your content more readable and visually appealing.
-Try to use short sentences as long, difficult to read sentences can turn people off.
+Use short sentences as long, difficult to read sentences can turn people off.

 You may want to encourage website visitors to take some action, such as to click a link, sign up for your newsletter, follow you on social media, or buy your product.
 Compelling headlines and a persuasive call to action will help you stand out in the search results.

 It’s important to understand what people will enter into Google to find your website.
 This is known as ‘keyword research’.
 For example, people might look for ‘web designer Chingford’.
-I use a free tool called Google Analytics to understand how users end up on my website, as it shows the search queries that they entered.
-Think about what people would put into Google if they were searching for your site, or a competitor’s site in a similar field or niche.
+I use a free tool called Google Analytics to understand how users end up on my website.
+It allows you to see the search queries that users entered.
+Think about what people would put into Google if they were searching for your site.
+What terms would they use to search for a site in a similar niche?

 There are tools which estimate the number of searches on keywords per month.
-By looking at this keyword volume data I can see that not many people search for ‘web designer Highams Park’ and that it would be better to go for terms such as ‘web designer London’ and ‘web designer East London’.
+Looking at keyword volume data shows that not many people search for ‘web designer Highams Park’ and that it would be better to go for terms such as:

 Google’s Autocomplete tool is useful for identifying keywords search terms.
-If you go to the Google search box and type in a keyword or phrase, the autocomplete will attempt to finish your phrase based on other popular searches.
-This lets you see what is related that people may be searching for and gives you some added phrases and words to include in your website content.
+If you go to the Google search box and type in a keyword or phrase, autocomplete attempts to finish your phrase based on popular searches.
+This shows you what is related that people may be searching for.
+It gives you some added phrases and words to include in your website content.

 Focusing on the right keywords is essential for attracting people who are seriously interested in your product rather than just “window shopping”.